rkoeninger/ShenScript/docs/interop.rst

    :param any X: Whatever.
    :param any Y: Whatever.
    :returns:     Whatever :js:`&&` does based on JavaScript-specific behavior.

-.. function:: (js.or X Y)

-   Applies the JavaScript :js:`||` operator to arguments without additional typechecks, perserving JavaScript coercion behavior.

-   :param any X: Whatever.
-   :param any Y: Whatever.
-   :returns:     Whatever :js:`||` does based on JavaScript-specific behavior.

-.. function:: (js.defined?
-X)

-   Determines if value is *not* :js:`undefined`.

-   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.

-.. function:: (js.undefined?
-X)

-   Determines if value is :js:`undefined`.

-   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.

-.. function:: (js.truthy?
-X)

-   Determines if value is coercible to :js:`true` by JavaScript standards.

-   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.

-.. function:: (js.falsy?
-X)

-   Determines if value is coercible to :js:`false` by JavaScript standards.

-   :param any X: Value to inspect.
-   :returns:     A JavaScript boolean.

 .. function:: (js.array?
 X)